Ediashta-Narendra/Ediashta-Narendra/README.md

 ---

-Its a pleasure to explore my projects, and to connect for
+It's my pleasure to have you explore my projects and connect for collaborations, ideas, or discussions related to data